 White Cheese Dip Recipe

 My recipe for queso blanco uses only 4 ingredients and you can have it done in 5 minutes!
-Here’s what you need to make the best white cheese dip:
+Here’s what you need to make the best queso dip:

-- Green chiles — these are from a can and give the white cheese dip an extra kick!
+- Green chiles — from a can and gives the white cheese dip an extra kick!